Featured Image: File photo of a Durga Idol immersion in Kolkata.

-Going by the almanac, this year Vijay Dashami falls on 22 October when, after offering a three-day puja, the Idols of goddess Durga are traditionally immersed into river.
+Going by the almanac, Vijay Dashami this year falls on 22 October, when the Idols of goddess Durga are traditionally immersed into river.
 But over the years, many community puja organisers have developed the tendency to perform the ritual even a day or two after Vijay Dashami.

 Muharram, on the other hand, depends on the sighting of the moon, which this year is expected on 23 October evening.
 Following this, Muharram processions are likely to be taken out both on 23 October evening and on 24 October.